September 8, 2025

 5 minutes

 It also contains what we need to administer his insulin, including needles and alcohol wipes, and various medications as he’s on a daily regimen of three types of eye drops.
-Parker had cataracts early in his diabetic diagnosis and despite a successful operation eventually had to have one eye removed.

 The deeper drawer below contains a sharps container, his tick and heart worm prevention chews, medicine we are not currently using but may need down the road, and his sitter guide.

-Parker’s various low carb treats are in the pantry, along with boxes of extra testing/injecting supplies that would impress an inventory control manager or Amazon warehouse employee.
-We learned from the Pandemic that suppliers can run out of important products, so we always keep a couple months’ inventory on hand.
+Parker’s low carb treats are in the pantry, along with boxes of extra testing/injecting supplies that would impress an inventory control manager or an Amazon warehouse employee.

-We also have emergency supplies in case his blood glucose heads into a dangerous zone.
-There’s a jar of honey with his name on it and some carb-rich treats that we can use to raise his BG by a small amount within an hour if he’s getting too low.
+We also have carb-rich treats on hand that we can use to raise his BG by a small amount if he reading is too low.
 These are kept separate from his other treats and marked with clear instructions.
+Our go-to are Milk Bones as they are easy to break apart if we need a small amount and he seems to like them.

 Parker’s insulin vial is quite small and would easily get lost in the fridge, likely hiding behind a partially used jar of red pepper jelly or working its way to the back over the course of a day.
 So we keep his insulin and a spare along with a small container of cream cheese in a bento box lunchbox.
 It has two compartments that fit his insulin vials and packs easily when we’re on the go.